itteco/iframely/README.md

 As a "good citizen" policy and business etiquette, it is worth to remind that both consumer and publisher work together towards a common goal of providing the best user experience possible for their shared audience, and not against each other in order to solicit a customer.
 Never should it be acceptable to undermine user experience in lieu of providing value.

+This is a draft idea.
+More specific description will be published once we gather sufficient feedback from the community.

 ## Server setup